Information on the United Arab Emirates

 Your expert tour guides will be able to provide you with detailed information about the country, people, history, culture, etc., and offer advice and assistance for organising your trip.
 They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
 We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that China has to offer, and learn all about the country and its people.
 Although your trip already includes a comprehensive package, you also have the option of choosing added extras.
 We recommend booking the following packages:

-Dinner package: The package includes a sumptuous dinner every evening in China, incl.
+Dinner package: The package includes a delicious dinner every evening in China, incl.
 1 x Peking Duck: only £129 per person.

 Cultural and gourmet package: The package includes 3 × typical regional lunches in China and the excursions to the “Yu Garden in the Old Town and the Jade Buddha Temple in Shanghai“, ”Tiananmen Square, the Emperor‘s Palace and the National Stadium in Beijing“, and “The Great Wall of China and visit to the Ming tombs“: only £169 per person.